cidsinga/Sample-App/README.md

 ### Possible updates

 This leads me to an addition I'd like to add to the app, which is the ability to resend and Auth email for a user.
 Additionally I'd like to refactor the app to use the Devise Gem for all authentication.
-The authentication used in the app was "hand made" for this app, but is more verbose than necessary as I could just use Devise to accomplish the same tasks.
+The authentication system used in the app was "hand made", but is generic functionality and Devise could easily replace it.
+Also, Devise has been battle tested by the ruby community, so it’s likely to be more secure.

 ### Notable Quote